We Are J'Ouvert

 Logo Design, Art Direction, Poster Design

 J'Ouvert is a pre-dawn, carnival tradition that is observed throughout the Caribbean community.
-Unfortunately, in NYC it is marred by violence.
+Unfortunately, in NYC it has been marred by violence.
 I was given an opportunity to design an informational campaign targeting revelers and spectators alike, giving a bit of history, as well as updates about the recent changes to the parade.

-The campaign has three Goals;
+The campaign had three goals;

-2. Notify participants of the recent Parade route and security changes.
+2. Notify participants of the recent parade route and security changes.

 3. Discourage gang affiliated youth from attending the parade in order to cause trouble.